wacncontent/CustomizeTool/removeCommentOutput/articles/application-gateway/application-gateway-ilb.md

 <properties
-   pageTitle="Create and Configure an Application Gateway with Internal Load Balancer (ILB) in a Virtual Network | Windows Azure" description="This page provides instructions to configure an Azure Application Gateway with an Internal Load Balanced endpoint" documentationCenter="na" services="application-gateway"
+   pageTitle="Create and Configure an Application Gateway with Internal Load Balancer (ILB) in a Virtual Network | Azure" description="This page provides instructions to configure an Azure Application Gateway with an Internal Load Balanced endpoint" documentationCenter="na" services="application-gateway"